SamHennessy/hlive/README.md

   - Mutex lock
   - Middleware?
 - Asset management
-  - CSS, JS, Font, Images
   - Allow plugins/component libraries to work with this
     - Developer would connect them
-  - Mount as a route
   - Use an api to add the JS and CSS to the page HTML
     - Cache busting
   - Watch for change?